MicrosoftDocs/Devices-docs/surface-hub/surface-hub-roadmap.md

 - [Microsoft 365 Roadmap](https://www.microsoft.com/microsoft-365/roadmap?filters=&searchterms=teams%2Crooms).

+> [!TIP]
+> This article applies to [New Surface Hub 3 devices](surface-hub-3-whats-new.md), Surface Hub 2S devices [upgraded with the Surface Hub 3 Pack compute cartridge](install-manage-surface-hub-3-pack.md) and Surface Hub 2S devices [software-migrated to the Teams Rooms on Windows platform](surface-hub-2s-migrate-to-mtr-w.md).

 ### Explore the roadmap

 Finding information on the Microsoft 365 Roadmap is straightforward.
-By typing in a product name, keyword, or feature ID into the search bar, you can quickly locate relevant features and updates.
-Here are a few search tips to get you started:
+Use the prepopulated query, as shown on this page.
+Or you can enter a product name, keyword, or feature ID into the search bar to explore other areas

-- **Feature ID search:** The best way to find a specific feature is by searching its ID.
-- **Use tags:** Tags can be used in searches and as filter options to narrow down results.
-- **Keyword search:** Keywords, such as “Surface Hub” or “Teams Rooms,” found in feature descriptions can also be used for searching.

 ### Stay updated

 Keeping up with future product updates is made easy through various channels that Microsoft provides for customer communication.
-The [Feedback portal](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=teams%2Crooms) is one such channel where users can share their thoughts and suggestions.
+The [Feedback portal](https://www.microsoft.com/en-us/microsoft-365/roadmap?filters=&searchterms=teams%2Crooms) is one such channel where you can share  thoughts and suggestions.

 ### Provide feedback

 The Microsoft 365 Roadmap functions as a dynamic platform that evolves based on your feedback.
-If you have suggestions or comments about the site or specific roadmap items related to Surface Hub and Microsoft Teams Rooms, you can quickly provide feedback using the feedback button available on the roadmap site.
-For feedback on a specific feature, be sure to include the feature ID in your comment to ensure your input is accurately addressed.
+If you have suggestions about specific roadmap items related to Surface Hub and Microsoft Teams Rooms, we invite you to share your comments via the feedback button available on the roadmap site.